The icon has changed! Visual Studio Code Version 1.17 released

 Dynamically suggest import paths in JavaScript/TypeScript

-I've never built such a large system using JS/TS, so I didn't really understand it, but it wasn't something I'd ever done before.
+I've never built such a massive system with JS/TS, so it didn't really register with me, but apparently it didn't exist before.

-It's useful when you have to dig into paths using imports!
+It's really useful for situations where you have to manually define paths using imports!

 IntelliSense now recognizes Markdown in JavaScript and TypeScript

-I was wondering what that meant, but it turns out it means that you can now write comments for each method in IntelliSense in Markdown.
+What's that all about?
+Well, it means you can now write comments for each method in IntelliSense using Markdown.

-You can even write comments for your own functions in Markdown, so it's a great option if you want to write comments that are easy to understand.
+You can even write comments for custom functions using Markdown, so it might be useful if you want to write comments that are easy to understand.

 /** * This is my function * - Comment like this * - Comment like that */ function OrenoFunc(){ // Do some processing }